The Orchestra That Thinks It Wrote the Symphony

 You are not the author of the symphony.
 You are the performance.
 And the performance — your life, your choices, your becoming — is real.

-The Composer is infinitely better than you imagined.
-His score is more beautiful than anything you could write.
-Every nuance of your personality, every gift He gave you, every genuine choice you make—all woven into a symphony that began before time.
+The Composer is older than the hall and infinitely better than you imagined.
+His score is more beautiful than anything that could have come out of the part of you that wanted to write it.
+Every nuance of your personality, every gift He gave you, every genuine choice you make — all of it, woven into a symphony that began before there was a stage to play it on.